shriprem/FWDataViz/docs/fold_structs_editor.md

  This option will specify whether the _Fold Blocks_ with same priority value will nest inside each other.
 Since most data files are _non-recursive_, this option will need to be enabled very rarerly.

-## Fold Blocks » Implicit Terminators
+## Fold Block Â» Implicit Terminators

 :book: See: [Record Block Termination](https://github.com/shriprem/FWDataViz/blob/master/docs/foldable_record_blocks.md#record-block-termination)

 This list is displayed for reference only.
 It is dynamically built by the system based on the _Priority_ and _Recursive_ values of the _Header Record Types_ for the _Fold Block_.

-## Fold Blocks » Explicit Terminators
+## Fold Block Â» Explicit Terminators

  :book: Related: [Definitions (_INI File_)](https://github.com/shriprem/FWDataViz/blob/master/docs/foldable_record_blocks.md#Definitions-INI-File) - `RECnnn_EndRecords`